olofer/jspacex/README.md

 ### Scoring

 If the rocket lands softly the base score given is the maximum elevation achieved.
-If the rocker crashes the base score given is zero.
+If the rocket crashes the base score given is zero.
 The absolute horizonal distance from the origin is subtracted from the base score to give the final score.
 The score unit is `meters`.

 ---